Bachelor of Architecture | NDU

 The Bachelor of Architecture program offered by the Department of Architecture at the Ramez G. Chagoury, Faculty of Architecture, Arts and Design (FAAD), aims at:

-1. 1.Providing the learner with the proper exposure to enhance reflective approach to design and foster students’ critical thinking;
+1. 1.Providing the learner with the proper exposure to foster reflective approach to design and enhance students’ critical thinking.

 5. 5.Preparing the learner for professional practice and post-graduate studies.